LauzHack/swiss-ai-weeks/README.md

 ## 7. Communication

 Real-time information about the event, food service details, and questions related to the challenges will be posted in our personal Discord server (`#deepfake-sep2024` channel).
-Please use the link sent to you via Luma (as this will add you to the private channel for the event).
+Please use the link sent to you via Luma (to get access to the private channel for this event).

 ## 8. Guidelines